PietroCarrara/PietroCarrara.github.io/content/posts/2022-04-10-umineko/index.en.md

   - 7th-expansion
 ---

-*This text does not reveal elements of the Umineko plot beyond what could be found in the game description.*
+*This text does not reveal elements of the Umineko plot beyond what could be found in the game's description.*

 ---